 Beach Monitoring

 Warm weather makes our local public swimming beaches a popular recreation choice.
-To be sure public bathing beaches are safe for swimming, the BLDHD partners with The Watershed Center Grand Traverse Bay to test 8 public bathing beaches in the district for water quality during the summer swimming season.
+To be sure public bathing beaches are safe for swimming, the BLDHD partners with The Watershed Center Grand Traverse Bay to test nine public bathing beaches in the district for water quality during the summer swimming season.
 The water is tested for the indicator organism E. coli each week.

 Is the water safe for swimming?